LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 Step 7: Check the Convection Fan

-If convection cooking is uneven, listen for the fan during convection mode.
-If the fan does not run, the motor, fan blade, wiring, or control board may need inspection.
+If convection cooking seems uneven, listen for the fan during a convection cycle.
+If it does not run, the motor, blade, wiring, or control board may need inspection.

 A bad fan motor may cause: